ciamberlini/gptcmd/README.md

 # GPTcmd

-GPTcmd is an advanced Bash script that utilizes the OpenAI API to generate and execute Bash commands based on a user-provided prompt.
+GPTcmd is an advanced Bash script that utilizes the OpenAI API to generate and execute Bash commands based on user-provided prompts.
 The script supports dynamic iterations, especially for complex tasks that require the output of previous commands to generate subsequent ones.
 It includes a variety of features to enhance usability, security, and functionality.

 ## Features

+- **Interactive Mode by Default**: GPTcmd starts in interactive mode by default, allowing continuous interaction.
+- **Non-Interactive Mode**: Use the `-c` or `--command` option to execute a specific command without entering interactive mode.
+- **Prompt Length Verification**: Ensures that all prompts are at least 5 characters long for meaningful interactions.
 - **Improved Iteration Handling**: Manages complex requests over multiple iterations, maintaining context between commands.
-- **Interactive Mode**: Engage in a continuous conversation with GPTcmd for complex tasks.
 - **Safety Confirmation**: Prompts for confirmation before executing potentially harmful commands.
 - **Advanced Configuration Management**: Supports multiple configuration profiles.
 - **Error Handling and Logging**: Improved error reporting and command execution logging.